farisfaikar/Number-Game/README.md

 ### Install the requirements
 Use the package manager [pip](https://pypi.org/project/pip/) to install pygame.
-Make sure you are still in the Number-Game-v0.1 directory and run the following command.
+Make sure you are still in the Number-Game directory and run the following command.

 ```sh
 pip3 install -r requirements.txt
 ```

 ### How to run
-Make sure you are still in the Number-Game-v0.1 directory and run the following command:
+Make sure you are still in the Number-Game directory and run the following command:

 ```sh
 python3 src/main.py